2026-04-20

 About David

-David Rancourt is a dance artist who has been based in Montreal since 1999.
-As artistic director of PPS Danse, he alternates between the roles of choreographer, rehearsal director, performer, and teacher.
-He is part of the team at the Fragments Libres school, where he has been teaching and practicing Qi Gong for some fifteen years.
-In dance, he teaches workshops focused on the creative process, performance, partner work, and technical training.
+David Rancourt has been a Montréal-based dance artist since 1999.
+Artistic Director of PPS Danse, he works as a choreographer, rehearsal director, performer and teacher.
+He has been part of the Fragments Libres school team for over fifteen years, where he teaches and practices Qi Gong.
+In dance, he leads workshops focused on creative process, interpretation, partnering and technical training.

 Jamie Wright